 - How does the newer and higher mortgage payment impact the investment performance of rental #1.
 What’s the cash flow?
 What’s the new ROE?

-The calculator utilizes the Debt Service Coverage Ratio, which is a commercial lending metric to check to see if it’s still a safe investment.
+The calculator utilizes the Debt Service Coverage Ratio (DSCR), which is a commercial lending metric to check to see if it’s still a safe investment.
 Many times it’s not!
 In the Denver market, it’s not uncommon to see a negative cash flow from doing a maximum cash-out refinance.

 Option #2B: Pulling the “Safe” Amount of Cash Out

-Utilizing the DSCR calculation, the Return on Equity Calculator will determine a “safe” amount of cash to pull out.
+Utilizing the DSCR calculation, the ROE Calculator will determine a “safe” amount of cash to pull out.
 It’ll then show the returns on the current rental and the future rentals.

 Option #3: Sell And Buy Better Performing Rentals